deqode/dq-vault/README.md

+# Hashicorp Vault Secrets Plugin

 ## Introduction

-This vault plugin stores an user's mnemonic inside vault in an encrypted manner.
-The plugin uses this stored mnemonic to derive a private key based on a HD wallet path provided by the user and signs a raw transaction given as input using that private key.
-All this process happens inside the vault and the user never knows the mnemonic(unless he has provided it manually) or the private key derived.
+This vault plugin stores a user's mnemonic inside vault in an encrypted manner.
+The plugin uses this stored mnemonic to derive a private key based on an HD wallet path provided by the user and signs a raw transaction given as input using that private key.
+All this process happens inside the vault and the user never knows the mnemonic (unless he has provided it manually) or the private key derived.
 All he needs to do is give a raw transaction as input and the vault returns a signed transaction.
-A particular user is identified in vault using an uuid generated when the user is initially registered in vault.
+A particular user is identified in the vault using a UUID generated when the user is initially registered in the vault.

 There will be two roles communicating with vault:

-1. Admin: The one who sets up vault.
+1. Admin: The one who sets up the vault.
 2. Application Server: The one who uses vault to read and update data.

-This readme guides you through two things:-
+This readme guides you through two processes:-
 1. How to set up the vault server (For Admin)
-2. How to use vault to register user and create signature on demand (for application server)
+2. How to use vault to register a user and create a signature on demand (for application server)

-Application server can communicate with a vault server using API requests/calls.
+The application server can communicate with a vault server using API requests/calls.
 Both CLI commands and API call methods have been included in this guide.

 # PART 1:- SETTING UP VAULT

+This part of setting up vault can be done using two methods.
+You may follow any one of your choices.

+- ## Method 1:-
+  Using `Docker` to get your vault server up and running.
+You can find it in this [link](https://gitlab.com/arout/Vault/blob/master/setup/README.md).
+We have provided the required docker files in the setup folder.
+- ## Method 2:-
+  Setting up Vault manually.
+The steps are given below in this README, starting from vault installation to creating your own vault server by using the CLI.

+**If you are already done with setting up the vault server using method 1, you may go directly to [part 2](https://gitlab.com/arout/Vault/blob/master/README.md#part-2-using-vault) which elaborates the usage of the vault as an application server.**

 ## Vault installation

-First thing you need to do is to install vault to set-up a vault server.
+The first thing you need to do is to install vault to set-up a vault server.
 - To install Vault, find the [appropriate package](https://www.vaultproject.io/downloads.html) for your system and download it.
 Vault is packaged as a zip archive.
 - After downloading Vault, unzip the package.
 Vault runs as a single binary named vault.
 - Copy the vault binary to your `PATH`.
-In ubuntu, PATH should be the `usr/bin` directory.
+In Ubuntu, PATH should be the `usr/bin` directory.
 - To verify the installation, type vault in your terminal.
-You should see help output similar to following:
+You should see help output similar to the following:

   ```
     $ vault